ballerina-attic/module-twitter/README.md

-# Twitter Connector
+# Ballerina Twitter Connector

 The Twitter connector allows you to access the Twitter REST API through ballerina.
-And the actions are being invoked with a ballerina main function.
-The following section provide you the details on connector operations.
+And the Twitter connector actions are being invoked with a ballerina main function.
+The following section provide you the details on how to use Ballerina Twitter connector.

 ## Getting started